Humanism: Your Guide To Humanistic Learning Theory

 Final Words

-Similarly, it emphasises learners as the authority of their learning experiences.
-As such, your learners self-evaluate their needs, progress and learning outcomes.
+What’s more, it repositions learners as the ultimate authority over their learning experiences.
+As such, your learners self-evaluate their needs, progress, and learning outcomes.
 To do so effectively, they need to be intrinsically motivated to learn.

 Like What You're Reading?
 Join the Growth Squad!